quartznet/quartznet/docs/documentation/quartz-3.x/tutorial/more-about-triggers.md

 Even though calendars can 'block out' sections of time as narrow as a millisecond, most likely, you'll be interested in 'blocking-out' entire days.
 As a convenience, Quartz.NET includes the class HolidayCalendar, which does just that.

-Calendars must be instantiated and registered with the scheduler via the AddCalendar(..) method.
-If you use HolidayCalendar, after instantiating it, you should use its AddExcludedDate(DateTime date) method in order to populate it with the days you wish to have excluded from scheduling.
+Calendars must be instantiated and registered with the scheduler via the `AddCalendar(..)` method.
+If you use `HolidayCalendar`, after instantiating it, you should use its `AddExcludedDate(DateTime date)` method in order to populate it with the days you wish to have excluded from scheduling.
 The same calendar instance can be used with multiple triggers such as this:

 __Calendar Example__